 The circumstance that caused termination of the ACCEPT operation is recorded by the runtime system, and may be interrogated by executing an ACCEPT . . .
 FROM ESCAPE KEY statement.
+If the CRT STATUS clause is specified in the SPECIAL-NAMES paragraph, the termination code is also available in the data item referenced by that clause.

 When the ACCEPT operation completes (either normally or prematurely), each retained value corresponding to an input field within screen-name-1 is moved to its associated item.
-The move is done according to the standard MOVE rules (which are listed beginning on page 6-113) with the sending item being the retained value as described by the PICTURE clause in the Screen Section entry, and the destination item being the associated item.
+The move is done according to the standard MOVE rules (which are listed in the MOVE statement on page 338) with the sending item being the retained value as described by the PICTURE clause in the Screen Section entry, and the destination item being the associated item.
+If the CURSOR clause is specified in the SPECIAL-NAMES paragraph and the data item referenced by that clause contained a valid screen position at the beginning of the ACCEPT statement, then that data item is updated with the cursor position at the end of the ACCEPT statement.